arnaudin/arnaudin.github.io/_projects/brightidea-whiteboard.md

 content_layout:
   - section_layout: text
     content: |
-      [Brightidea Whiteboard](https://www.brightidea.com/product/whiteboard/) fills a gap in the Brightidea idea management platform with native whiteboards for real-time team brainstorming & ideation.
+      [Brightidea Whiteboard](https://www.brightidea.com/product/whiteboard/) fills a gap in our enterprise idea management platform with native whiteboards for real-time team brainstorming & ideation.
 This missing puzzle piece makes Brightidea a unique all-in-one solution for end-to-end idea management.

-      **Role:** I served as Product Lead for v1 of Whiteboard, leading a team of backend Rust developers, frontend developers, and designers to deliver this brand-new product on a cutting-edge WebAssembly technology stack.
-I managed the roadmap, development cadence, and product releases.
+      **Role:** I served as Product Lead for v1 of Whiteboard, leading a team of backend Rust engineers, frontend developers, and designers to deliver this brand-new product on a cutting-edge WebAssembly technology stack.
+Primary responsibilities included managing the roadmap & backlog, running the development cadence, and interfacing with the marketing team for product releases.

-      Read about the initial launch on the Brightidea blog, [A Better Way To Brainstorm](https://www.brightidea.com/blog/fall-release-2021/), and check out the launch/demo video:
+      Read about the initial launch on the Brightidea blog, [A Better Way To Brainstorm](https://www.brightidea.com/blog/fall-release-2021/), and check out the official launch video:

   - section_layout: video
     videoid: McAnJXgmJbw